MMGameslogo MMGames

 25

-Also, counting the number of characters in the original string will tell you the number of digits in the input number, so you can use
+Also, counting the number of characters in the original string reveals the number of digits entered.

-If you want to enter multiple numbers separated by a symbol, as in the scanf function
+"When you want to input multiple numbers separated by a delimiter, similar to the scanf function,"

-It is necessary to search for symbols on your own and convert each to a number.
+You need to find the symbols yourself and convert each one to a number.

-Note that you must #include <string.h> to use the strtok function.
+Please note that you need to include <string.h> to use the strtok function.

 strtok function

-The strtok function searches for a delimiter and replaces its position with EOS.
+The strtok function searches for delimiters and replaces them with null terminators (EOS).

-Strings can be split before and after the delimiter.
+You can split a string into sections before and after a delimiter.

-The following program is an example that displays a list of input numbers.
+The following program is an example of displaying a list of entered numbers.

 Source code